-The term 'Elastic Demand' is included in the Economics edition of the Financial Dictionary.
-Get your copy on Amazon in Kindle, Paperback or Audio edition.
-Check for lowest price here...
+The term 'Elastic Demand' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 Elastic Demand refers to a factor of demand which is affected by the price.
 When the quantity of a good demanded responds substantially based on a change in the price or another factor inherent in demand, then the demand for the good in question is said to be elastic.
 When prices for a good or service decline even a little, consumers will often purchase a significantly greater quantity of the particular item.
 When prices instead go up a little, the consumers will typically cut back on their purchases while they wait on the prices of the good or service to return to the prior level.

 When services and goods feature elastic demand, this describes items which the consumers are happy to comparison shop around for a more attractively priced substitute.
 The reason for this truth is that the buyers are not desperately in need of having the given item.
 This could be because they do not require it each day, or because there are many similar comparable choices which may be offered at more advantageous prices.

 It is actually the laws of demand which lead the correlation between quantity purchased and price per item.
 This law claims that the price of an item is inversely related to the amount which consumers will purchase.
 As prices go higher, it is human nature for individuals to purchase fewer items.
 Elasticity of demand describes by how much the item quantity they purchase will drop as the price rises.